xuanzee/PUI2016_fb55/HW4_fb55/README.md

 ## Grading

-All cells that are markes "for you to do" and that contain missing values should be filled.
+All cells that are markes "for you to do" (or similar...) and that contain missing values should be filled.

-The second null hypothesis should be stated.
+The second null hypothesis should be stated (for the Convicted of a felony after 3 years data).

 Both tests, Z and Chisq, should be completed with the with the Convicted of a felony after 3 years data.

-The effect of the statistic on the rejection of the Null should be stated in all cases.
+The effect of the statistic on the rejection of the Null should be stated in all cases (both for the original "Ever employed in a CEO transitional job" data and the "Convicted of a felony after 3 years data".